domenukk/35c3bots/CHALLENGES.md

 Somebody forgot a useless assert function in the interpreter somewhere.
 In our agile development lifecycle somebody added the function early on to prove it's possible.
-I'e only heared stories but apparently you can trigger it from Wee and it behaves differently on the input 0x1337.
+Wev've only heared stories but apparently you can trigger it from Wee and it behaves differently for some "leet" input(?)
 What a joker.
-We can address this issue over the next few sprints.
+We will address this issue over the next few sprints.
-Hopefully it doesn't crash some programs.
+Hopefully it doesn't do any harm in the meantime.

 ## WEE TOKEN